cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 ##### Warehouse

-The warehouse should be setup to be connected to your brick and mortar and as "Check First", which to centra means that the stock quantities are unreliable and need to be verified before the order is handled.
+The warehouse should be setup to be connected to your Brick and Mortar and as "Check First", which to Centra means that the stock quantities are unreliable and need to be verified before the order is handled.
 It is also required that this warehouse is updated with the stores stock values.

 ![pos-check-first-warehouse.png](pos-check-first-warehouse.png)

 ##### Webhooks

-To get notified of new orders to ship from what stores the [Centra webhook API](/plugins/centra-webhook) needs to be setup. make sure to set it up with type Integration API and ensure that "check first" is ticked
+To get notified of new orders to ship from what stores the [Centra webhook API](/plugins/centra-webhook) needs to be setup.
+Make sure to set it up with type Integration API and ensure that "Check first" is ticked.

 ![pos-integration-api.png](pos-integration-api.png) ![pos-check-first-webhook.png](pos-check-first-webhook.png)

-### Getting information about buy online ship from store orders
+### Getting information about "Buy online, Ship from store" orders

-Webhooks is how you will recive information about buy online ship from store orders, webhooks will be sent when order are created, accepted ,rejected or times out. the same order can send the same action multiple times depending on setup.
+Webhooks is how you will receive information about "Buy online, Ship from store" orders.
+Webhooks will be sent when orders are created, accepted, rejected or timed out.
+The same order can send the same action multiple times depending on the setup.

-In each of the payloads `id` refers to the order number which can be used in the Order API. `action` has information about what happened and `data` has more data depending on the `action`
+In each of the payloads `id` refers to the order number which can be used in the Order API. `action` has information about what happened and `data` has more data depending on the `action`.

 ##### Create
 Create events are emitted when we expect a store to pickup and ship an order.
-The webhook contains the Id for each check-first warehouse that is allowed to ship the order and the date at which it will time-out. in case of many warehouses whoever accepts first will get to send.
+The webhook contains the Id for each Check first warehouse that is allowed to ship the order and the date at which it will timeout.
+In case of many warehouses whoever accepts first will get to ship the order.

 ```json
 {